-iA Financial Corporation's capital structure can be divided into equity and debentures.
-At December 31, 2023, the Company's capital[†] was more than \$8.5 billion, compared to \$8.6 billion a year earlier, with equity representing 82% of total capital.
+iA Insurance's capital structure can be divided into equity and debentures.
+At December 31, 2023, the Company's capital[†] reached nearly \$6.2 billion, compared to nearly \$6.4 billion a year earlier, with equity representing almost all of total capital.

-The variation in 2023 is mainly due to the decrease in total shareholders' equity, mainly reflecting the redemption of \$150 million of preferred shares issued by a subsidiary and the decrease in common shares as a result of share buybacks.
-These items were partly offset by an increase in retained earnings and accumulated other comprehensive income resulting from profits realized during the year, net of dividends paid to common shareholders.
+The variation in 2023 is mainly due to the redemption of the \$400 million debenture and the redemption of \$150 million of preferred shares.
+These items were partly offset by an increase in retained earnings and accumulated other comprehensive income resulting from profits realized during the year.